threefoldtech/playground/docs/user_stories.md

 ### Acceptance Criteria

     - User can learn all about the deployment on peertube from the 'Quick start documentation', that explains all about it.
+    - All previous deployments of peertube will be listed at the bottom in the 'Deployment List (Peertube)'.
+---
+## Scenario 15

+    - As I user expect to know what's Mattermost and how to deploy it
+### Acceptance Criteria

+    - User can learn all about the deployment on Mattermost from the 'Quick start documentation', that explains all about it.
+    - All previous deployments of mattermost will be listed at the bottom in the 'Deployment List (mattermost)'.
+    - User can visit all mattermost instances from deployments list
 ---